1300 361 646

 Bait Shyness refers to behavioural or psychological traits that cause a rat to be cautious and avoid eating the poisonous bait used in professional or home pest control.
 Rats develop bait shyness very easily and this can last for weeks, sometimes even months.

 Bait Shyness does not cause super rats because the bait is still poisonous to rats.
-The rat can’t develop a resistance if it doesn’t eat it!
+The rat can’t develop resistance if it doesn’t eat it!

 Poor Palatability